apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/snapshot-backup-and-restore-for-mysql.md

      The pod with `kubeblocks` and  `kb-addon-snapshot-controller` is shown.
 See the information below.

-     ```
+     ```bash
      NAME                                              READY   STATUS             RESTARTS      AGE
      kubeblocks-5c8b9d76d6-m984n                       1/1     Running            0             9m
      kb-addon-snapshot-controller-6b4f656c99-zgq7g     1/1     Running            0             9m
      ```

      If the output result does not show `kb-addon-snapshot-controller`, it means the snapshot-controller add-on is not enabled.
 It may be caused by failing to meet the installable condition of this add-on.
-Refer to [Enable add-ons](../../installation/enable-add-ons.md) to find the environment requirements and then enable the snapshot-controller add-on.
+Refer to [Enable add-ons](../../installation/enable-addons.md) to find the environment requirements and then enable the snapshot-controller add-on.

 2. Configure EKS to support the snapshot function.